Four More Advances in Predictive Analytics

 Trend #4: Predictive Analytics in the Cloud

 Although use of the public cloud for analytics has not yet met market expectations, at TDWI we're seeing evidence that this is starting to change.
 More companies are starting to investigate the cloud for BI.
 Additionally, in conversations with end users, more of them are considering putting their big data in the public cloud, especially for exploration.
-They believe this makes sense, especially if they want to marry their on-premises data with cloud data.
+They believe this makes sense, especially if they want to marry their on-premise data with cloud data.
 They are using it to process real-time data as well as running predictive models on extremely large multi-source data kinds of analysis.
 We expect to see this trend continue.